jbillcliffe/portfolio2-hypermarket-cheap/README.md

 - The country codes for the phone number is populated using JSON.[^19]
 - The email is expecting a string with the correct syntax, validated by html itself.
 - The reason is expecting a selection.
 Cannot be left with no selection.

+### SHOP
+It is desired to have a reminder (especially with current web browsers) of the page even if the user loads another page in a new tab.
+Text alone is never sufficient as at first glance, the name may not all be seen when too many tabs are open.
+So an icon is key.
+Also ensuring the first part of the text contains the company name.
+This then led to the choice of the title being "Renterprise - Leading Rental CRM System", the consumer would see the word "Renterprise" for the longest as more tabs could be added.
+There is also the logo included for further clarity.

 #### Name Validation
 ![Name validation on Renterprise website contact form](assets/readme/contact/contact-validate-name.png)